How bright is Pluto?

 - How Bright is Pluto?: Current visual brightness (magnitude) and apparent size.

-- Interactive Sky Map: planetarium-style interactive visualization of Pluto's position in the sky.
+- Interactive Sky Map: Planetarium-style interactive visualization of Pluto's position in the sky.

-- Live Position Tracker: high precision position tracker with deep space imagery.
+- Live Position Tracker: High precision real time tracker of Pluto's position using deep space imagery.

 - Ephemeris: 15 days Pluto's computed ephemeris.